Effective Date: 01/01/20

-- When you submit an inquiry to a Provider or contact a third-party through the Site or Services, we will share your personal information with the relevant Provider, who may be located abroad including in countries without an adequate level of data protection.
+- When you submit an inquiry to a Provider through the Site or Services, we may share your personal information with the relevant Provider with your consent, who may be located abroad including in countries without an adequate level of data protection.
 We do not control and cannot guarantee the privacy and security of any personal information you submit to a Provider.
 Visit.org and the Providers listed on the Site may also be obliged to share certain information with government authorities.

 - When you book an activity with a Provider, you also consent that the relevant Provider may send you related information.
 When you pay for booked activities using a credit card, we will share your payment information with a third-party payment solution provider that we select in our sole discretion, currently Braintree (https://www.braintreepayments.com).
 We do not store credit card information.